Zabb-E-Lee means “very delicious” in Thai, so it’s no wonder why the best cooking class in Chiang Mai has been named

 We cooked, then ate.
 Then we cooked some more, and ate some more.
 We were there for 5 amazing hours, learning and absorbing everything Anne said.
 And she had everything timed very well.

 The five meals we chose were: spring rolls, coconut milk soup, pad thai, khao soy curry paste, and khao soy curry noodles.
-And there is no doubt that Anne is an amazing teacher because everything I made that day was DELICIOUS!!
+And there is no doubt that Anne is an amazing teacher because everything we made that day was DELICIOUS!!
 Oh, and fyi, we are now addicted to Pad Thai!

 Dessert was also included with dinner.
 It was a yummy sticky rice with mango that Anne showed us how to make.
 Hopefully we’ll be able to recreate all of the dishes we made since we were given cookbooks that have detailed instructions and pictures.

 She teaches classes every day.
 She is an incredibly hard worker, and she does it all because she genuinely loves what she does.
 Her father taught her how to cook at a young age and her passion for food and cooking is obvious.